Planter Boxes: 5 Tips for Selecting the Best One

 Owing to their porous nature, fabric planters will dry out quickly.
 And that translates to watering more often.
 Additionally, if you’re growing plants that like moist soil, you’ll want to consider another container type.
 For example, asparagus, celery, watercress, and arugula fall into that category.

-Plastic Planting Boxes
+Plastic Planter Boxes

-Plastic is a popular choice for planting boxes.
+Plastic is a popular choice for planter boxes.
 They’re relatively inexpensive and durable.
 Like growing bags, they’re lightweight and easy to move.
 So, getting your plants out of the sweltering sun on an August day is easy.

 Plastic gardening boxes retain water better than wood, fabric planters, or terra cotta.